Code-Institute-Submissions/rgraingerdev-Memory_game/README.md

 ### Future features
 * Add a scoreboard to mesure your score against other players.
-* A time to see how fast you can solve.
 * Add a user input to dictate the size of the game.

 ### Font